waynegraham/registry.clir.org/_projects/2009-creating-a-collection-management-system-the-o-henry.md

 ---
 layout: project
-title: "Creating a Collection Management System: The O. Henry Collection at the Austin History Center"
+title: Creating a Collection Management System: The O. Henry Collection at the Austin History Center
 ---